maxmigwi/pizza-place/README.md

 ### setup/ installizzation
 *  you only need a electronic with access to the internet
-*  crick this link maxmigwi.github.io/pizza-place
+*  click this link https: maxmigwi.github.io/pizza-place

 ### installation guide
 * cd mobile-pizza